waal70/home-infra/README.md

 To further automate this, you should enable Network Booting or PXE Booting on the hosts that you wish to manage with Ansible.
 A howto is provided in the ```howtos``` folder of this repository (```tftp-HOWTO.md```)

-## General instructions to run the playbook:
+## General instructions to run the playbook

 ```bash
 ./firstrun.sh